Tsinghua-MARS-Lab/InterSim/README.md

 `python sim.py --max_scenarios 5`

+### Using default relation predictor

+InterSim leverages a pretrained default relation predictor by default.
+You can turn off the relation predictor by setting `predict_relations_for_ego` in the config to `false` and all agents will yield to the conflict by default (potential dead lock warning).

+The deafult relation predictor requires loading a pretrained model.
+You can download this model from [Google Drive](https://drive.google.com/drive/u/2/folders/1SH8HWu8DQtwUgSFoIJOL8vJEvgFptBCD).
+Note this model was trained by WOMD and will not work properly on NuPlan dataset.

 # More

 To build and test your own planner and learn more about the data APIs, check out our tutorial at `tutor_planner.ipynb`.